farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

 ## Testing the Program
 The project was tested on both Linux and Windows machines to ensure portability and accuracy.
 The results were also compared against external MD5 calculation sources [[7]](https://www.md5hashgenerator.com/) [[8]](http://www.md5.cz/).

 The contents of the following tests are contained within the `Program/test-input` folder.
-The test data was obtained from page 21 of the the Request for Comments document [[6]](https://tools.ietf.org/html/rfc1321) and the same tests are runnable via the ```--test``` command-line operator, expected results are hardcoded and actual results are generated at runtime, ensuring validility.
+The test data was obtained from page 21 of the Request for Comments document [[6]](https://tools.ietf.org/html/rfc1321) and the same tests may be ran via the ```--test``` command-line operator, expected results are hardcoded and actual results are generated at runtime, ensuring validity.

 #### First Test